grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-cortex.md

 # Migrate from Cortex to Grafana Mimir

-This document guides an operator through the process of migrating a deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.
+As an operator, you can migrate a Helm deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.
-It includes an overview of the steps required for any environment, and specific instructions for [environments deployed with Jsonnet](#migrating-to-grafana-mimir-using-jsonnet) and [environments deployed with Helm](#migrating-to-grafana-mimir-using-helm).
+The overview includes the steps required for any environment.
+To migrate deployment environments with Helm, see [Migrate to Grafana Mimir using Helm]({{< relref "#migrate-to-grafana-mimir-using-helm" >}}).

+> **Note:** This document was tested with Cortex versions 1.10 and 1.11.
+It might work with more recent versions of Cortex, but that is not guaranteed.

+To migrate a Jsonnet deployment of Cortex refer to [Migrate from Cortex](/docs/mimir/latest/migration-guides/migrate-from-cortex).

-Grafana Mimir 2.0.0 includes significant changes that simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.
+Grafana Mimir includes significant changes that simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.

-The changes focus on making Grafana Mimir easier to run out of the box, including:
+The changes make Grafana Mimir easier to run out of the box:

-- Removing configuration parameters that don't require tuning
+- Removed configuration parameters that don't require tuning
-- Renaming some parameters so that they're more easily understood
+- Renamed some parameters so that they're more easily understood
-- Updating the default values of some existing parameters
+- Updated the default values of some existing parameters

 The `mimirtool` automates configuration conversion.
 It provides a simple migration by generating Mimir configuration from Cortex configuration.

-## Before you begin
+**Before you begin:**

 - Ensure that you are running either Cortex 1.10.X or Cortex 1.11.X.

-  If you are running an older version of Cortex, upgrade to [1.11.1](https://github.com/cortexproject/cortex/releases) before proceeding with the migration.
+  If you are running an older version of Cortex, upgrade to [Cortex 1.11.1](https://github.com/cortexproject/cortex/releases) before proceeding with the migration.

 - Ensure you have installed Cortex alerting and recording rules as well as Cortex dashboards.

-  The monitoring mixin has both alerting and recording rules to install in either Prometheus or Cortex as well as dashboards to install in Grafana.
+  Using the monitoring mixin, you need to install both alerting and recording rules in either Prometheus or Cortex.
+You also need to install dashboards in Grafana.
   To download a prebuilt ZIP file that contains the alerting and recording rules, refer to [Release Cortex-jsonnet 1.11.0](https://github.com/grafana/cortex-jsonnet/releases/download/1.11.0/cortex-mixin.zip).

-  To upload rules to the ruler using mimirtool, refer to [mimirtool rules](/docs/mimir/v2.5.x/operators-guide/tools/mimirtool/#rules).
+  To upload rules to the ruler using mimirtool, refer to [mimirtool rules](/docs/mimir/latest/operators-guide/tools/mimirtool/#rules).
   To import the dashboards into Grafana, refer to [Import dashboard](/docs/grafana/latest/dashboards/export-import/#import-dashboard).

 ## Notable changes

-> **Note:** For full list of changes, refer to the project [CHANGELOG](https://github.com/grafana/mimir/blob/main/CHANGELOG.md).
+> **Note:** For the full list of changes, refer to Mimir’s [CHANGELOG](https://github.com/grafana/mimir/blob/main/CHANGELOG.md).

 - The Grafana Mimir HTTP server defaults to listening on port 8080; Cortex defaults to listening on port 80.
   To maintain port 80 as the listening port, set `-server.http-listen-port=80`.